 There are no metered taxis in Afghanistan, so you will have to negotiate the prices before you get into one.
 You can also take buses, or hire a jeep with a driver.

 Note: Please avoid the military convoys when you are on the road.
-Do not overtake them, or use mobile phone near them.
+Do not overtake them or use a mobile phone near them.
 They will see you as a threat and might open fire on you.
-The prices of fuel are pretty high, so better stick to public transport.

 Rent Vs. Public Transport